fwouts/codetree/README.md

 console.log(codeTree.printSource(mutatedTree));
 ```

+# FAQ

+## Why not simply use search-and-replace or regular expressions?

+Unlike search-and-replace approaches, CodeTree operates on "parse trees", and not simply strings.
+This means that you don't have to worry about spacing, or comments in the middle of the code you're trying to match.

+Of course, CodeTree may be overkill for simple changes.
+It's simply one more tool at your disposal.

 ## Where are the tests?

 Yes, I should probably write some!
 For context, CodeTree was written on 8 November 2017.
 I'll try to write them in the upcoming week.